Aliases for TNXB Gene

 GeneCards Summary for TNXB Gene

 TNXB (Tenascin XB) is a Protein Coding gene.
 Diseases associated with TNXB include ehlers-danlos syndrome due to tenascin x deficiency and vesicoureteral reflux 8.
-Among its related pathways are Degradation of the extracellular matrix and MicroRNAs in cancer.
+Among its related pathways are ECM-receptor interaction and Focal Adhesion.
 GO annotations related to this gene include heparin binding and collagen binding.
 An important paralog of this gene is TNC.

 UniProtKB/Swiss-Prot for TNXB Gene